Dutch Apple Crumble Pie

 How to Make a Dutch Apple Crumble Pie

-- Pre-heat the govern to 400Β° F.
+- Pre-heat the oven to 400Β° F.

-- Take the crumble topping and layer a little at a time crumbling over the top of the filling and covering all the apples.
+- Take the crumble topping and layer a little at a time, crumbling over the top of the filling and covering all the apples.

 - Bake at 400Β° F for 35 to 40 minutes until the filling is bubbly and the crust is brown.